Materials-Consortia/OPTIMADE/optimade.md

 * **dictionary** is represented by the JSON object type.
 * **unknown** properties are represented by either omitting the property or by a JSON `null` value.

-In the JSON API response format, every response SHOULD contain the following fields, and MUST contain at least one:
+Every response SHOULD contain the following fields, and MUST contain at least one:

 * **meta**: a [JSON API meta member](https://jsonapi.org/format/1.0/#document-meta) that contains JSON API meta objects of non-standard meta-information.